buenos-nachos/time-sync/README.md

 import { refreshRates } from "@buenos-nachos/time-sync";
 import { sync } from "./setupFile";

-const unsubscribe1 = sync.subscribe({
+// Most interactions with TimeSync are expected to be handled via subscriptions const unsubscribe1 = sync.subscribe({
+	// This tells TimeSync to start an interval to dispatch a new update to all
-	// refreshRates contains a set of commonly-used intervals, but any positive
+	// subscribers in five minutes. refreshRates contains a set of
-	// integer can be used as well
+	// commonly-used intervals, but any positive integer can be used as well
 	targetRefreshIntervalMs: refreshRates.fiveMinutes,

+	// newDate is a special ReadonlyDate class that enforces readonly access at
+	// runtime.
+It also includes a .toNativeDate method to convert it to a
+	// native/mutable date.
 	onUpdate: (newDate) => {
 		console.log(`The new date is ${newDate.toDateString()}`);
 	},
 });

 // All subscribers are automatically updated by the fastest interval currently
-// active among all subscriptions const unsubscribe2 = sync.subscribe({
+// active among all subscriptions.
+Adding this subscription accelerates the
+// interval to start happening every minute instead. const unsubscribe2 = sync.subscribe({
 	targetRefreshIntervalMs: refreshRates.oneMinute,
 	onUpdate: (newDate) => {